 Seattle writer Diane Mapes specializes in health, humor, lifestyle and singles issues.
 A longtime contributor to NBCnews.com, msnbc.com and TODAY.com, her personal essays, feature stories and articles have also appeared in Columns, CNN.com, Health, Los Angeles Times, MSN.com, Seattle Magazine, Seattle Times, Singular Magazine, Southern Living and The Washington Post.

-For two and a half years, Diane wrote Single Shot, a biweekly humor column about the single life, for the Seattle Post-Intelligencer (both the column and the print edition of the P-I stopped in March 2009).
-Diane is also the author of How to Date in a Post-Dating World(Sasquatch Books 2006), a dating manual for the modern, mangled single and the editor of Single State of the Union: Single Women Speak Out on Life, Love, and the Pursuit of Happiness(Seal Press 2007).
+A former humor columnist for the Seattle Post-Intelligencer, Diane is also the author of How to Date in a Post-Dating World, a dating manual for the modern, mangled single and the editor of Single State of the Union: Single Women Speak Out on Life, Love, and the Pursuit of Happiness.

-Happily single, Diane lives in Seattle, where she divides her time among friends, family, books, boxing, crime TV, old movies, antique shopping, playing the piano, tromping all over the city and, oh yes, writing.
+Happily single, Diane lives in Seattle, where she writes, hangs with friends and family, advocates for cancer patients, watches BBC crime dramas and old movies and composes original 1930s cartoon music on her piano.
 You can read a sampling of her 500-plus published essays, articles, short stories and columns here.